-All construction activity conducted on the lot by the discharger is complete;
+iv.
+All construction activity conducted on the lot by the discharger is complete; and,

-The discharger has temporarily stabilized any unfinished yard and landscaping areas with BMPs; and
+v.
+The discharger has temporarily stabilized any unfinished yard and landscaping areas with BMPs.

-vi.The discharger shall upload, as an attachment in SMARTS, documentation of a contract (e.g. Covenants, Conditions, and Restrictions) requiring the individual homeowner to stabilize the yard and landscaping within one year and to maintain the temporary BMPs until the yard and landscaping are stabilized.
+III.F.2.c.
+The discharger shall upload, as an attachment in SMARTS, documentation of a contract (e.g., Covenants, Conditions, and Restrictions) requiring the individual homeowner to stabilize the yard and landscaping within one year and to maintain the temporary BMPs until the yard and landscaping are stabilized.

-c.
-The discharger shall maintain General Permit coverage for any site, parcel, or individual lot that has not received Notice of Termination approval or coverage under the new owner’s Notice of Intent.
+III.F.2.d.
+The discharger shall maintain General Permit coverage for any site, parcel, or individual lot that has not received Change of Information or Notice of Termination approval from the Regional Water Board or obtained coverage under the new owner’s Notice of Intent.

-3. Removal of LUP Programmatic Sites
+III.F.3.
+Termination of Programmatic Permit Coverage for Linear Underground and Overhead Projects

-a.
-Upon completion of construction activities for a specific LUP site covered under the LUP programmatic permit coverage, the discharger shall submit a Linear Construction Termination Notification (LCTN) for each completed linear segment.
+III.F.3.a.
+Upon completion of construction activities for a specific site with linear underground and overhead project programmatic permit coverage, the discharger shall submit a Linear Construction Termination Notification for each completed linear segment.

-b.
+III.F.3.b.
 The site must meet the termination conditions in Section III.H.3 below.

-c.
-The LCTN must include photos demonstrating final stabilization.
+III.F.3.c.
+The Linear Construction Termination Notification must include photos demonstrating final stabilization.

-d.
-Regional Water Board approval of the LCTN terminates coverage for the specific site.
+III.F.3.d.
+Regional Water Board approval of the Linear Construction Termination Notification terminates coverage for the specific site.

-4. Increase Acreage
+III.F.4.
+Increase Acreage

-a.
-When the disturbed acreage of the site has increased, the discharger shall certify and submit the following Permit Registration Documents revisions in SMARTS, through a Change of Information, prior to the increase in acreage:
+III.F.4.a.
+If the disturbed acreage of the site will increase, the discharger shall certify and submit the following Permit Registration Documents revisions in SMARTS, through a Change of Information, prior to the increase in disturbed acreage:

+i.
 A revised Notice of Intent indicating the new site size;

-Revised site map(s) showing (as applicable) acreage currently under construction; acreage sold, transferred, and/or added; and acreage currently stabilized in accordance with the conditions for terminating coverage in Section III.G below; and
+ii.
+A revised site map(s) showing (as applicable) acreage currently under construction; acreage sold, transferred, and/or added; and acreage currently stabilized in accordance with the conditions for terminating coverage in Section III.G below; and,

+iii.
 A revised SWPPP to match current site size.

-b.
+III.F.4.b.
 The discharger shall submit the applicable fees, in accordance with the revised fee notification, within 14 calendar days of the notification date.
-The Change of Information will be returned if these fees are not received by the State Water Board within 14 calendar days of the notification date.T
+The Change of Information will be returned if these fees are not received by the State Water Board within 14 calendar days of the notification date.

-c.
+III.F.4.c.
+Regulatory coverage under this General Permit for the added acreage is not approved until the Regional Water Board approves the Change of Information.

+III.F.4.d.
 If the increased acreage is greater than one-fourth mile from the existing site boundary and is an acre or larger, the discharger is required to submit a separate Notice of Intent.

-5. Change in Ownership
+III.F.5.
+Change in Ownership

-a.
+III.F.5.a.
 Prior to a sale/transfer of a site, parcel, or individual lot (change of ownership), the existing discharger shall submit a Notice of Termination for change of ownership and a certification that the new owner has been notified of applicable requirements to obtain new General Permit for the qualifying activities.
 The existing discharger certification shall include the name, address, telephone number, and email address of the proposed new owner in the Notice of Termination submitted through SMARTS.

-b.
+III.F.5.b.
 General Permit coverage is not transferable to a new owner.
 The new discharger will need to submit their own Permit Registration Documents to obtain a new WDID number prior to continuing construction activities and/or installing final landscaping (including meeting conditions for termination of coverage).
 The new discharger shall enter the original project start date (initial date of disturbance) from the previous discharger(s).

-G. Inactive Projects
+III.G.
+Inactive Projects